helplah/tribute-page/README.md

 # tribute-page
-This website was made using HTML, CSS and Bootstrap.
+This website was made using HTML, SCSS, CSS flexbox and Bootstrap.
 It was one of the first few websites I made.